 (5) If the Minister referred to in subsection (2)(p) notifies the Commissioner that an agreement under a traineeship or training scheme referred to in the subsection has been terminated because the trainee or the trainee’s employer contravened the terms of the agreement during a period specified in the notice, then the Commissioner may determine that the exemption under that subsection does not apply to the wages paid or payable by the employer of the trainee to the trainee during that period.

+[Section 40 amended by No. 77 of 2006 s.
+4.]

 41. Exempting charitable bodies or organisations

 (1) A charitable body or organisation may apply to the Commissioner for exemption from liability to pay-roll tax.